 Back & Forth

-In earlier days, MacBook has software update option available under system preferences.
-Later Apple moved the software update for operating system to the App Store.
-You can simply go to ‘Updates’ section of the App Store to download and install the new macOS till macOS version 10.13 High Sierra.
-But again Apple rolled back this software update option under ‘System Preferences’ section.
+In earlier days, MacBook has Software Update option available under System Preferences section.
+Later, Apple moved the Software Update for operating system to the App Store.
+You could simply go to ‘Updates’ section of the App Store to download and install the new macOS till macOS version 10.13 High Sierra.
+But again Apple rolled back this Software Update option under ‘System Preferences’ section.
+And finally, it is available in ‘General’ section of System Settings app from macOS Ventura or later versions.

 How to Software Update in macOS Monterey or Earlier?

 Now you can update all apps by going to ‘App Store > Updates’ section.
 But for updating operating system, go to ‘Apple Icon > System Preferences…’ and click on ‘Software Update’ option.

 When you open ‘Software Update’ option, Mac will start checking for the available updates.
 If there is an update available, it will show the version.
 You can click on the ‘More info…’ link to get the details of the new version.

 If you have automatic update enabled, you will see a message saying that your Mac will try to update the software automatically.

 Automatic Vs. Manual Update

 The software update section has a check box ‘Automatically keep my Mac up to date’.

 Enabling this will automatically download the new software update whenever available.
 You will get a notification before the installation starts.